SpongePowered/SpongeDocs/source/plugin/blocks/virtualblock.rst

 .. tip::

-    If you wish to send a virtual block to all clients, you can now use :javadoc:`BlockChangeFlags.NOTIFY_CLIENTS`
+    If you wish to send a virtual block to all clients, you can now use :javadoc:`BlockChangeFlags#NOTIFY_CLIENTS`

 Resetting Changes
 ~~~~~~~~~~~~~~~~~